 The exhibitions are split up into pathology, dental and surgery, so you can discover how medical practices worked in the past.

-I look at the museum as one of the best educational things to do in Edinburgh, Scotland, as it provides you with loads of fascinating information about the human body.
+I look at the museum as one of the best educational and most unusual things to do in Edinburgh, Scotland, as it provides you with loads of fascinating information about the human body.